-Workflows in the Solutions Configuration Center
+Following the workflow in the Configuration Center

 During the multi-step High Availability Configuration workflow, you may find it helpful to run an SFW HA client on another system and leave the Solutions Configuration Center open on that system.
 In this way, you can see what step comes next, drill down to the information about that step, and access the online help if needed.
 You can also print the online help topics and the documentation in PDF format.